+Innovations that are new to the world are few and far between and one observes more innovations that are new to the market and, of course, even more of those that are new to the firm.
+Since diffusion is critical for economic impact, it is important to capture innovations that are new to the firm.
+But measuring innovation at these three levels throws up a variety of challenges.
+Figuring out 'novelty' at various levels is the first challenge.
 Technically, while patents are an output measure of research/technology efforts, they measure invention and not innovation.
 But the advantage is that the reference to prior art in the patent grant process provides a measure of novelty, although one can question that measure as well.
 So if a patent is commercialized, it is clearly 'new' to the world or the market.
 But a very small proportion of patents are actually commercialized.
 Besides, patent quality is not uniform across sectors and nations.
 Given all these issues, innovation is captured through surveys and is typically self-reported by enterprises.
-A set of additional questions are asked to get a sense of novelty (new to the world/market/world) etc. or of the degrees of inventiveness (Incremental or radical).
-(OECD, 2011; Gault, 2016)
+A set of additional questions are asked to get a sense of novelty, that is, new to the world/market/world, etc. or of the degrees of inventiveness, that is, incremental or radical (Gault, 2016; OECD, 2011).

 While a patent is an output measure, R&D expenditure is a standard input measure for innovation effort.
 Just like patents, R&D expenditure is also inadequate.
 R&D may not result in innovation and often one does not know what estimates of R&D expenditures actually capture.
-Reported R&D expenditure can go into salaries, hardware, software, blue sky research, closer to the market research, adaptive research, proto-type development and so on.
-In a worst case scenario, these estimates are subject to accounting jugglery, especially in situations where firms can claim subsidy or tax credits for such expenditures.
-(Guceri, 2016)
+Reported R&D expenditure can go into salaries, hardware, software, blue sky research, closer to the market research, adaptive research, prototype development, and so on.
+In a worst case scenario, these estimates are subject to accounting jugglery, especially in situations where firms can claim subsidy or tax credits for such expenditures (Guceri, 2016).

-Technology licensing expenditures and purchase of new equipment and raw material are used as proxies for buying disembodied and embodied innovation (technology), respectively.
-But here again degrees of innovation are difficult to capture as the degree of embodiment and vintage of knowledge is not easily measurable.
-Except in cases where detailed information is available while doing case studies etc., these expenditures on buying of knowledge often do not capture how much of the knowledge was actually captured; whether technology licensing or machinery purchase was associated with some kind of training or significant set-up support.
+Technology licencing expenditures and purchase of new equipment and raw materials are used as proxies for buying disembodied and embodied innovation (technology), respectively.
+But here again, degrees of innovation are difficult to capture as the degree of embodiment and vintage of knowledge is not easily measurable.
+Except in cases where detailed information is available while doing case studies, etc., these expenditures on buying of knowledge often do not capture how much of the knowledge was actually captured; whether technology licencing or machinery purchase was associated with some kind of training or significant set-up support.

-Imitation (contagion/spillovers) potential is typically measured by accumulated stocks of R&D expenditures, patents and FDI at the industry level, assuming that such stocks capture contagion or imitation potential.
+Imitation (contagion/spillovers) potential is typically measured by accumulated stocks of R&D expenditures, patents, and FDI at the industry level, assuming that such stocks capture contagion or imitation potential.
 Often such stock measures distinguish between domestic and foreign R&D and patents to develop spillover stocks emanating out of foreign and domestic knowledge generation.
 Role of stocks of purchased technology (innovation), and even training, is usually ignored in such estimates but can be quite important in providing avenues for reverse engineering and in absorbing technology.
 Most studies use aggregate FDI stocks in different industry groups to capture knowledge spillover potential of foreign investment.
-At times these stocks are weighted by R&D, technology licensing or patenting done by the MNCs.
+At times, these stocks are weighted by R&D, technology licencing, or patenting done by the MNCs.